- What we collect

 A.T.
 Bolton, Portrait of Thea Astley, 1987, nla.cat-vn2307834

-This has provided just a taste of the wealth of material you can unlock on our website.
+This is just a taste of the wealth of material you can unlock on our website.

-If you are looking for more detailed information to help you understand and access our collections and services, you can also explore our:
+If you are looking for more detailed information to help you understand and access our collections and services, explore our:

 If all your research results in a publication, don’t forget to send us a copy.
 This will ensure that your treasured piece is preserved for future generations to enjoy and maybe use for their own research!